Skip to main content

 Generic OIDC

 Generic OIDC accepts any spec-compliant identity provider — Keycloak, Authentik, Okta, Google Workspace.
-The button label is configurable in Settings > Authentication, and the flow uses the standard Authorization Code grant with PKCE.
-Tale stores no secret on disk for OIDC; the client ID and discovery URL go through the UI, the client secret through the encrypted credential store.
+Configuration lives on the Single Sign-On card under Settings > Integrations: pick the Generic OIDC provider type, enter the issuer URL, client ID, and client secret, and Tale reads the authorization, token, and userinfo endpoints from the issuer's .well-known/openid-configuration document.
+The flow uses the standard Authorization Code grant with PKCE (S256).
+Tale stores no secret on disk for OIDC; the client ID and client secret live in the encrypted credential store.
+The redirect URI to register with your provider is ${SITE_URL}/http_api/api/sso/callback.

 This is the mode for teams that already run an IdP and want their existing identity surface in Tale.